couchbase/cbft/DESIGN.md

 * some PIndexes might be way behind compared to others.

+* some PIndexes might be much larger than others.

 * some data source KV engines might more under pressure than others and less able to handle yet another a DCP backfill.

+* TODO: consider how about some randomness?

 ### Controlled Compactions of PIndexes